alexsantostx94/portfolio-alex-santos/src/pages/index.md

         content: >-
           I conduct thorough User Research by utilizing user interviews, card sorting, affinity mapping, thematic analysis, quantitative analysis and creating user research reports.
+I am a firm beliver that design decisons need to be backed by research and not assumption.
       - title: Interaction Design
         content: 'From Augmented Reality designs to microinteractions '
 template: advanced